Macros For Mediterranean Diet, Plus Food Lists & Tips

 Low or no consumption of non-fish meat, heavily processed foods, foods with added sugar, and foods with saturated fat.

-These macro ranges are close to the recommendations provided by the USDA Dietary Guidelines for Americans, which suggest that we should consume 45-65% of calories from carbohydrates, 20-35% of calories from fat, and 10-35% of calories from protein.
+These macro ranges are close to the recommendations provided by the DGA, which suggest that we should consume 45-65% of calories from carbohydrates, 20-35% of calories from fat, and 10-35% of calories from protein.
+(4)

 However, things became more interesting when the researchers broke down specific macronutrient intakes in grams according to calorie intake levels.
 They compared intake levels to the Dietary Reference Intake or DRI, which approximates how much fat, protein, and carbohydrate should be consumed based on an average-sized adult doing an average amount of physical activity.